LiamSElbourne/LiamSElbourne.github.io/_pages/about.md

 ---
 permalink: /
-title: "Liam Elbourne"
+title: "Liam S. Elbourne"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a doctoral candidate in the Department of Economics at the University of Oxford.
-Prior to my doctoral studies, I completed an MPhil in Economics at the University of Oxford and a BBA in Economics & Finance at St. Francis Xavier University.
-My research interests are in environmental economics, opinion formation, spatial econometrics, and wine economics.
+As part of the department’s Resource and Environment research group, my doctoral thesis focuses on how public perceptions of climate change are shaped and their implications for pro-environmental behaviour.
+This research is supervised by Dr Elizabeth Baldwin and Dr Steve Bond.

+More broadly, my research interests lie in environmental economics, economic history, and the economics of wine.

 In The News